 The RBA’s decision can technically affect both, but ultimately it will depend on the lender and whether they choose to pass on the rate change to their customers.
-They usually do though, as this graph below shows how closely loan interest rates tend to follow movements in the cash rate:
+They usually do though, as loan interest rates tend to follow movements in the cash rate.

-For fixed-rate loans, the lender can change their personal loan rates but only for new customers: existing customers with a fixed rate won’t see a change until the end of their loan term.
+For fixed-rate loans, existing customers with a fixed rate won’t see a change until the end of their loan term.
+The lender can change their personal loan rates for new customers, however.

 Does the cash rate affect Jacaranda Finance loans?

 If you’ve taken out a cash personal loan with Jacaranda Finance, you might be wondering whether an RBA interest rate hike would mean an increase in your monthly repayments.
 To put it simply, the answer to that is no.

 Jacaranda Finance offers fixed rates across all our personal loan products, which means that your repayment amount will stay the same regardless of the RBA's decision.
 We also receive most of our funding through investors, so our interest rates are not determined by the cash rate.

 In an environment where the cash rate is rising, Jacaranda’s personal and car loans offer security and peace of mind when it comes to your repayments.

 Like any financial product, it’s best to do your research before signing the dotted line.
 If you’re interested in applying for a personal loan with Jacaranda Finance.

 Applying for a personal loan with Jacaranda Finance